Authorities release missing 5-year-old Dulce Alavez's mother's 911 call

 Dulce was last seen wearing a yellow shirt with a koala bear on the front, black-and-white pants and white sandals.
 She is described as Hispanic, with black hair and is roughly 3 feet, 5 inches tall.

 The man who police are searching for is described as having a thin build, light skin, no facial hair, and acne.
-He is said to be between 5-foot-6 and 5-foot-8 and was wearing a black shirt, red pants, and orange sneakers, which were possibly Nikes.
+He is said to be between 5-foot-6 and 5-foot-8 and was wearing a black shirt, red pants and orange sneakers, which were possibly Nike brand.